-With Anna’s death, Gustave faced the prospect of raising eight children alone plus a mountain of farm work.
+With Anna’s death, Gustave faced the prospect of raising eight children alone plus his farm work.
 His brother Robert lived less than 100 yards away on the same family farm.
 He and his wife Edith were childless.
 The couple agreed to relieve the pressure on Gustave by adopting baby Maurice.

 As Maurice grew up, he helped out on the family farm.
 He looked after the chickens, did a great deal of manual labor, and sold farm produce.

 Although his natural father Gustave was a member of the Lutheran Church and a very religious man, his adopted father Robert was not religious; Maurice also grew up to be non-religious.